Reevibe/learning-log-or-100-days-of-code/README.md

 Log: Moving from fungible tokens to NFTs.
 I’m studying the ERC721 standard.
 Unlike ERC-20, each token ID here is unique.
 I’m looking at how Base handles NFT minting—low fees make it a prime spot for large-scale generative art collections.
 Day 17: NFT Metadata & IPFS
 docs: Day 17 - Understanding TokenURI and Metadata
+Log: Learned that NFT images aren't usually "on-chain."
+Instead, the contract stores a tokenURI that points to a JSON file, often hosted on IPFS.
+I’m documenting how to structure this metadata so that marketplaces like OpenSea can display the traits and images correctly.